phoenixframework/phoenix/C_routing.md

 ### Scoped Routes

 Scopes are a way to group routes under a common path prefix and scoped set of plug middleware.
-We might want to do this for admin functionality, APIs  and especially for versioned APIs.
+We might want to do this for admin functionality, APIs, and especially for versioned APIs.
 Let's say we have user generated reviews on a site, and that those reviews first need to be approved by an admin.
-The semantics of these resources are quite different, and they may not share the same controller, so we want to keep them separate.
+The semantics of these resources are quite different, and they might not share the same controller.
+Scopes enable us to segregate these routes.

 The paths to the user facing reviews would look like a standard resource.